dreamthreebs/Crowrite/README.md

 * different major categories of subjects
 * knowledge point small type

+To ease the recording, difficulty level can be ignored

 ## Categories
 the following categories could be searched.
 * COMPUTER